siplab-gt/cleo/docs/overview.rst

     sim = cleosim.CLSimulator(net)

-The simulator object wraps the Brian network and coordinates device injection, processing input and ouput, and running the simulation.
+The simulator object wraps the Brian network and coordinates device injection, processing input and output, and running the simulation.

 Recording
 ^^^^^^^^^